ballerina-platform/ballerina-release/release-notes/swan-lake-beta1-release-note.md

 ### Other Changes

-- Taint analyzer is disabled and `--taint-check` compiler flag is removed.
-The annotations `@tainted` and `@untainted` were left intact as place holders for backword compatibility.
+- Taint analyzer is disabled and the `--taint-check` option is removed.
+The annotations `@tainted` and `@untainted` were left intact as place holders for backward compatibility.

 ### Breaking Changes